 Foreign nationals normally need a visa to live or work in Hong Kong.
 Short-term visitors are permitted to conduct business negotiations and sign contracts while on a visitor’s visa or entry permit.
-Companies employing people from overseas must demonstrate that a prospective employee has special skills, knowledge, or experience not readily available in Hong Kong.
+Companies employing people from overseas must show that a prospective employee has special skills, knowledge, or experience not readily available in Hong Kong.

 5. Protection of Property Rights

 The Basic Law ensures protection of leaseholders’ rights in long-term leases that are the basis of the SAR’s real property system.
 The Basic Law also protects the lawful traditional rights and interests of the indigenous inhabitants of the New Territories.
 The real estate sector, one of Hong Kong’s pillar industries, is equipped with a sound banking mortgage system.
-HK ranked 51st for ease of registering property, according to the World Bank’s Doing Business 2020 rankings.

 Land transactions in Hong Kong operate on a deeds registration system governed by the Land Registration Ordinance.
 The Land Titles Ordinance provides greater certainty on land title and simplifies the conveyancing process.